 Funneling everything through the President reduces confusion and misunderstandings.

-She then needs to regularly communicate with her board to ensure even more people know what’s going on.
+They then need to regularly communicate with the board to ensure even more people know what’s going on.

 Only then can the board work together.